chetachiezikeuzor/Yin-and-Yang-Theme/README.md

 Alternatively, download Yin and Yang.css to .obsidian/themes in your Vault folder and activate it under `Settings` > `Appearance`.
 (For older versions of Obsidian that do not support themes yet, rename Yin and Yang.css to obsidian.css and place it in the root of your Vault.)

 ## Feedback
-If you have any issues and/or suggestions, please submit and issue or raise a PR.
+If you have any issues and/or suggestions, please submit an issue or raise a PR.
 I will try my best to answer as quickly as possible! <3

 ## Credits
 I owe a huge thanks to @mgmeyers and the [California Coast Obsidian Theme](https://github.com/mgmeyers/obsidian-california-coast-theme) for inspiration!